List of Stargirl characters: Sylvester Pemberton / Starman

 Sylvester Pemberton / Starman (guest season 1; recurring season 2; main season 3; portrayed by Joel McHale) is a member of the original JSA who used an anti-gravity Cosmic Staff invented by scientist Ted Knight that Courtney later finds.
 Pat Dugan served as his sidekick during their early days and Sylvester has a sister named Merry who was married to Brainwave.
+Sylvester was killed during the Injustice Society's battle with the Justice Society.